 PEER-REVIEWED JOURNAL ARTICLES

-(Forthcoming) Jaipreet Mattu and Jacqueline Sullivan.
+(In Press) Jaipreet Mattu and Jacqueline Sullivan.
 Classification, Kinds, Taxonomic Stability, and Conceptual Change, Aggression and Violent Behavior.

 (2019).
 Achieving Cumulative Progress in Understanding Crime: Some Insights from the Philosophy of Science.
 Psychology, Crime & Law, 25(6): 561-576.
 Achieving cumulative progress in understanding crime some insights from the philosophy of science